 Writing is not

 simply writing.
 Professional writing

-is not self-expression.
-It is driven by reader needs, not an author's
+is not self-expressive writing.
+It is driven by reader needs, not by an author's

 interests.
 This course will help you recognize

 Even though it may not be a conscious recognition, you have in mind a context or an implied audience when you write a document.
 You write to your teacher or to a friend or to an unknown official at an agency & the context or situation influences your style, organization, & rhetorical strategy.